yamamotok/ruby-dev-env/README.md

 # Create Ruby development environment on Windows

-The main purpose of this repo is to create Ruby(rbenv) environment on Windows.b I want to use it with IntelliJ.
+The main purpose of this repo is to create a Docker container with Ruby interpreter, which is installed through *rbenv*.

+The container is supposed to be used as development environment with IntelliJ (RubyMine) on Windows.

 ## Build Docker image, Run Docker container

-Try to build a Docker image.
+By using `main.sh` script, you can build a Docker image.

 ```bash
 ./main.sh build
 ```

-Next, run a container.
+Also run the container.

 ```bash
 ./main.sh run
 ```

-You can login;
+You can login it;

 ```bash
 user@localhost -p 2222